jrs-coding-school/mysql-camp/8-relationships/index.md

 -	InnoDB database engine requires indexes on the columns within both tables referenced by the foreign key.
 -	To prevent orphaning of records, creating a row in the child table will be rejected if there is not a matching value in the parent table.

-In the example below, we are creating a table named **Automobile** that contains an **ID** column for the primary key and a **Name** column for the name of the car.
+In the example below, we are creating a table named **automobile** that contains an **ID** column for the primary key and a **Name** column for the name of the car.
 Notice also how we explicitly designate the storage engine for the table as InnoDB.

 ```
-CREATE TABLE Automobile (
+CREATE TABLE automobile (
 ID INT NOT NULL
-, NAME VARCHAR(25) NOT NULL
+, name VARCHAR(25) NOT NULL
 , PRIMARY KEY (ID)
 ) ENGINE=INNODB;
 ```

-Next we create a child table named **Engine** which tracks the engine options available for the **Automobile**.
-We use an **ID** column for the primary key, and an **AutomobileID** as the column that supports the foreign key which references the parent **Automobile** table’s **ID** column.
-Note the index created on the **AutomobileID** column in the child **Engine** table.
+Next we create a child table named **engine** which tracks the engine options available for the **automobile**.
+We use an **ID** column for the primary key, and an **automobileID** as the column that supports the foreign key which references the parent **automobile** table’s **ID** column.
+Note the index created on the **automobileID** column in the child **engine** table.
 Remember in both tables, the columns involved in the foreign key relationship in each table require coverage with an index.
-The parent **Automobile** table received an index on its **ID** column when we designated this column as the primary key.
+The parent **automobile** table received an index on its **ID** column when we designated this column as the primary key.

 ```
-CREATE TABLE Engine
+CREATE TABLE engine
 (ID INT NOT NULL
-, AutomobileID INT NOT NULL
+, automobileID INT NOT NULL
-, EngineSize DECIMAL (2,1) NOT NULL
+, engineSize DECIMAL (2,1) NOT NULL
-,INDEX AutomobileID_idx (AutomobileID),
+,INDEX automobileID_idx (automobileID),
-FOREIGN KEY (AutomobileID) REFERENCES Automobile(ID)
+FOREIGN KEY (automobileID) REFERENCES automobile(ID)
                       ON DELETE CASCADE
 ) ENGINE=INNODB;
 ```

-Looking back at the `CREATE TABLE` statement for the **Engine** table we can see the following pieces involved with creating a foreign key.
+Looking back at the `CREATE TABLE` statement for the **engine** table we can see the following pieces involved with creating a foreign key.
 -	Created a column in the child table with the same data type as the column in the parent table.
-In the **Engine** table we created the **AutomobileID** column.
+In the **engine** table we created the **automobileID** column.
 -	Created an index in the child table on the column that supports the foreign key.
-In the statement above, we created an index named **AutomobileID_idx**.
+In the statement above, we created an index named **automobileID_idx**.
--	Created a `FOREIGN KEY` clause that first references the column in the child table (**AutomobileID**) followed by `REFERENCES` statement followed by the parent table name (**Automobile**) followed by the column in the parent table (**ID**).
+-	Created a `FOREIGN KEY` clause that first references the column in the child table (**automobileID**) followed by `REFERENCES` statement followed by the parent table name (**automobile**) followed by the column in the parent table (**ID**).
 -	Optionally, you can specify what happens when a row either deleted or updated on the parent table by specifying `ON DELETE` and `ON UPDATE`.
 Use either `ON DELETE` or `ON UPDATE` with one of the following options:
   -	`CASCADE`: deleting or updating a parent id row on the parent cascades the action down to the matching rows within the child table.
 Updating a parent id causes matching rows to be updated with the same value in the child table.
 Deleting a parent row causes matching rows to be deleted in the child table.
   - `SET NULL`: set the foreign key child column to null.
 If you use this option be sure that you have not designated the foreign key child column as `NOT NULL`.